 Chest imaging (x-ray, CT or magnetic resonance imaging [MRI]) negative for metastasis no more than 6 weeks prior to the date of RPLND

-Normal serum alpha fetoprotein (AFP), beta-human chorionic gonadotropin (HCG),lactate dehydrogenase (LDH) (per the local laboratory assay) within 14 days of RPLND
+Serum alpha fetoprotein (AFP) not more than 1.5 times upper limit of normal,beta-human chorionic gonadotropin (HCG), lactate dehydrogenase (LDH) (per the local laboratory assay) within 14 days of RPLND

 Eastern Cooperative Oncology Group (ECOG) performance status =< 1